lbacigal/startup/notes.md

 * created 5 .js files for each page.
 I might not need all of them but I made it anyway.
 I put placeholder/things I need for each one.
 * tried adding eventlistener to the index.js file
 * got the login stuff to work! but every time I use it in the LiveServer, it resets itself unless I type in random crap that isn't an email address
-* Turns out CanvasJS is a library that is meant to edit photos, so I'll most likely be using that
+* Turns out CamanJS is a library that is meant to edit photos, so I'll most likely be using that

 # Fetch
 * This is super cool!